Welcome to the real world: developing hands-on activities for the love of the Earth and her Children.

 - In 2006-07 Dater junior high students were trained as mentors to help teachers in the outdoor classroom.
 The first annual Nature Camp sprung up in June and Family Fun Nights bloomed on Wednesday evenings.

-- 2007 was an award winning year on the national level.
+- 2007 was an award-winning year on the national level.
 Susan Vonderhaar won "Scott's Classroom Gardener of the Year Award" and the Nature Center received a Youth Garden Programs Award from the National Gardening Association.
 But Susan did not do all this on her own.
-The input and dedication of Kyra McKinney and Maureen DiCarlo has been a significant factor in the development of this whole venture.
+The input and dedication of Kyra McKinney and Maureen DiCarlo have been a significant factor in the development of this whole venture.

 Today, we need help to keep the Nature Center alive.
-One of the many great things about the ENCASE curriculum is its adaptability.
+One of the many great things about the ENCASE (Enjoying Nature Center As School Extention) curriculum is its adaptability.
 Although it was developed for the Dater site, most of the activities can be done anywhere, even indoors (if you really must!).
+We need you: parents, grandparents, community members interested in nature to help coordinate and manage seasonal nature activities.
+Nature Center activities are incorporated into the teacher lesson plans.

 For more information contact the Dater Nature Center or visit the Dater Nature Center Facebook page.